 With very few points of reference for handling bilge water, the city of Valdez hasn’t yet determined where their water will go after being treated, but it is likely that it will get recycled by the sewer department.

-The facilities aren't the only thing Talbott is looking forward to.
+The facilities aren’t the only thing Talbott is looking forward to.
 In June 2018, Valdez will receive its first Clean Harbor Certification.
-Talbott takes great effort to ensure that his aquatic domain follows best management practices, so receiving an official Clean Harbor Flag is something he is particularly proud to have earned.
+Talbott takes great effort to ensure that his aquatic domain follows best management practices, so receiving an official Clean Harbor Flag is something he is particularly proud of.